 ERC Fellow in Politics, University College Dublin

-This research has been published in a variety of academic journals, including West European Politics, Party Politics, and Irish Political Studies.
-In addition, my main research focus was funded by the Irish Research Council.
+This research has been published in a variety of academic journals, including West European Politics, Party Politics, Journal of Ethnic and Migration Studies, and Irish Political Studies.
+In addition, my PhD thesis was funded by the Irish Research Council.

 My teaching experience strongly reflects this research agenda, as I have taught both undergraduate and Masters modules on the EU, Irish and Northern Irish politics, and party politics.